AndrewAbramow/search_engine/Readme.md

 After cloning the repository, Search Engine will additionally need:
 - nlohmann library in root directory,
-- config.json, requests.json & answers.json in ../out/build directory to run.
+- config.json, requests.json & answers.json in ../out/build directory
+- text files to be searched in ../out/build/resources.

 ## Example